History of the bicycle: The safety bicycle and the bike bubble: 1880s and 1890s

 The development of the safety bicycle was arguably the most important change in the history of the bicycle.
 It shifted their use and public perception from being a dangerous toy for sporting young men to being an everyday transport tool for men and women of all ages.

 Aside from the obvious safety problems, the high-wheeler's direct front wheel drive limited its top speed.
 One attempt to solve both problems with a chain-driven front wheel was the dwarf bicycle, exemplified by the Kangaroo.
 Inventors also tried a rear wheel chain drive.
 Although Harry John Lawson invented a rear-chain-drive bicycle in 1879 with his "bicyclette", it still had a huge front wheel and a small rear wheel.
 Detractors called it "The Crocodile", and it failed in the market.

-John Kemp Starley, James's nephew, produced the first successful "safety bicycle", the "Rover," in 1885, which he never patented.
+John Kemp Starley, James Starley's nephew, produced the first successful "safety bicycle", the "Rover", in 1885, which he never patented.
 It featured a steerable front wheel that had significant caster, equally sized wheels and a chain drive to the rear wheel.

 Widely imitated, the safety bicycle completely replaced the high-wheeler in North America and Western Europe by 1890.
 Meanwhile, John Dunlop's reinvention of the pneumatic bicycle tire in 1888 had made for a much smoother ride on paved streets; the previous type were quite smooth-riding, when used on the dirt roads common at the time.
 As with the original velocipede, safety bicycles had been much less comfortable than high-wheelers precisely because of the smaller wheel size, and frames were often buttressed with complicated bicycle suspension spring assemblies.
 The pneumatic tire made all of these obsolete, and frame designers found a diamond pattern to be the strongest and most efficient design.

-On 10 October 1889, Isaac R Johnson, an African-American inventor, lodged his patent for a folding bicycle – the first with a recognisably modern diamond frame, the pattern still used in 21st-century bicycles.
+On 10 October 1899, Isaac R Johnson, an African-American inventor, lodged his patent for a folding bicycle – the first with a recognisably modern diamond frame, the pattern still used in 21st-century bicycles.

 The chain drive improved comfort and speed, as the drive was transferred to the non-steering rear wheel and allowed for smooth, relaxed and injury free pedaling (earlier designs that required pedalling the steering front wheel were difficult to pedal while turning, due to the misalignment of rotational planes of leg and pedal).
 With easier pedaling, the rider more easily turned corners.